mario-eth/soldeer/USAGE.md

 #### Version Requirement

-The `VERSION` string is a version requirement string and can use operators and wildcards to match a range of versions.
+The `VERSION` argument is a version requirement string and can use operators and wildcards to match a range of versions.
 By default, if no operator is provided, it defaults to `=` which means "exactly this version".

 Examples: